Bush Tucker Becoming Big Business

 “Mr Motlop has a unique company,” she said.
 “It’s got potential to sell nationally and even internationally, in turn creating further on-country employment opportunities.”

 “There’s a strong community element.
-We aim to provide capital so that Indigenous people can leverage off their land and cultural knowledge. which has downstream benefits for Aboriginal communities.”
+We aim to provide capital so that Indigenous people can leverage off their land and cultural knowledge, which has downstream benefits for Aboriginal communities.”

 Ms Patira, a First Nations woman and lawyer, said Aboriginal Investment NT's approach to investing and deploying capital is founded on the principle of Aboriginal self-determination.

-"We know from both personal experience and research that when our communities have the capital to back in their own economic, social and cultural goals - aligned with their cultural values and standards of success – we achieve better outcome."
+"We know from both personal experience and research that when our communities have the capital to back in their own economic, social and cultural goals - aligned with their cultural values and standards of success – we achieve better outcomes."

 share this